skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  Flow-aware platoon formation of Connected Automated Vehicles in a mixed traffic with human-driven vehicles
  Cooperative signal-free intersection control using virtual platooning and traffic flow regulation(partc 2022)
  Modeling decentralized mandatory lane change for connected and autonomous vehicles: An analytical method
- Robust optimal control of connected and automated vehicle platoons through improved particle swarm optimization(partc 2022)
+ Robust optimal control of connected and automated vehicle platoons through improved particle swarm optimization(partc 2022) Distributed data-driven predictive control for cooperatively smoothing mixed traffic flow(partc 2023) Fault-Tolerant cooperative driving at highway on-ramps considering communication failure(partc 2023)
 ### Decentralized without Coordination: The vehicles can observe other vehicles in the neighborhood without having the potential to exchange the information.
 ### Centralized and Decentralized mix-Based
  COOR-PLT: A hierarchical control model for coordinating adaptive platoons of connected and autonomous vehicles at signal-free intersections based on deep reinforcement learning(partc 2023)